Anthony-Bible/mxtools/memory-bank/activeContext.md

 2. Comprehensive schema validation for all API requests and responses
 3. Consistent patterns for error reporting and handling
 4. Focus on developer experience with clear documentation
+5. Progressive UI updates for long-running operations like traceroute

 ### Performance Considerations
 1. Implementing appropriate caching for repeated queries
 2. Optimizing concurrent DNS and network tool operations
 3. Ensuring efficient UI rendering for complex diagnostic results
 4. Managing rate limits to balance user experience with system protection
+5. Providing immediate feedback for long-running operations

 ## Important Patterns and Preferences